 - Martindale-Hubbell: AV® Preeminent Peer Review Rating (since 1999), indicating highest ethical standards and preeminent legal ability.

-- Highest grade in law school classes: Contracts, Criminal Law, Criminal Procedure, Debtor- Creditor (tie).
+- American Jurisprudence Awards/highest grade in law school classes: Contracts, Criminal Law, Criminal Procedure, Debtor- Creditor (tie), Virginia Procedure.

 - Order of the Coif (legal education’s national honorary society; law school class rank 2nd), 1984.